 In 1976 the Division Four Trophy may have been the Imps property, but without a doubt the hottest property at the time was a Reading player by the name of Robin Friday.

-Fridays name can still be dropped in the offices of Reading and pubs of Cardiff as his legend lives on in stories from those who saw him play.
+Friday’s name can still be dropped in the offices of Reading and pubs of Cardiff as his legend lives on in stories from those who saw him play.
 He is adored by Royals fans that still regard him as a player who could easily have obtained international honours with the England team.
 They remember his magic touch and extraordinary creative vision.
-For every booking he received they have a story of a wonderful goal and for every dismissal they have a tale of a Gazza style prank or joke.
+For every booking he received they have a story of a wonderful goal and for every off field misdemeanour, they have a tale of a genius with the ball.
 Erratic behaviour combined with sublime footballing skills contributed to make Friday a cult hero on the Elm Park terraces and enabled his memory to live on for many years to come.

 Sadly the story doesn’t have a happy ending.
 After Friday left Reading and moved to Cardiff he slipped off the rails before derailing completely by mid season.
 Three games before the end of his career he was dismissed for a foul, two games before the end he was cautioned for flicking a ‘V’ sign at an opposition goalkeeper and his last game saw him sent off for swearing at a referee after spending eleven games out injured following a hectic summer of drug and alcohol abuse.
 Those three games formed a good portion of his entire twenty-five game career, but still Cardiff fans regard him as a hero and that is a testament to the ability Friday possessed.

-The modern day Robin Friday wouldn’t have made it to the league ranks at all.
+If there is a modern-day Robin Friday, he wouldn’t have made it to the league ranks at all.
 He’d still be up on a roof asphalting away and dreaming of what might have been.
-The game of yesteryear allowed such vivacious characters to slip through and into the nations view whilst today’s game would have cast him aside like a used hanky.
+The game of yesteryear allowed such vivacious characters to slip through and onto the nation’s pitches whilst today’s game would have cast him aside like a used hanky.
 His wild and unpredictable nature couldn’t have aligned itself with the strict discipline require in today’s game.
-Perhaps somewhere in Britain there is a modern day Robin Friday up on a roof dreaming of what might have been.
+Perhaps somewhere in Britain there is a modern-day Robin Friday up on a roof dreaming of what might have been.

-However Friday did inadvertently play a pivotal role in Lincoln’s triumph that season.
-Despite his best attempts to push Reading into title contention he had already helped seal Lincoln’s success.
+However Friday did inadvertently play a minor role in Lincoln’s triumph that season.
+Despite his best attempts to push Reading into title contention he had already helped seal Lincoln’s success, a success by which everything is still measured today.
 As an amateur playing for Hayes he was brought in to add spice to Reading’s forward line, a forward line that contained a certain Percy Freeman.

-Friday was a hit and City signed Reading reject Freeman in time for him to fire them to a record points haul.
-Friday’s trickery and goals helped Reading up to third position and a place back in Division Three.
+Friday was a hit and City signed Freeman as he was surplus to requirements at Elm Park, just in time for him to fire us to a record points haul.
+Friday’s trickery and goals helped Reading up to third position and a place back in Division Three, but they ended the campaign fourteen points adrift of Taylor’s Imps.

-The full story of Robin Friday is an intriguing an engrossing account of lower league football during the mid seventies.
+The full story of Robin Friday is an intriguing an engrossing account of his rise and fall during the mid seventies.
 Written by Oasis bassist